In the scenic Swan Valley, our gold standard for community conservation, born from our first easement.

 Elk Flats Neighbors Project PROJECT BRIEF

 Our ties to the Swan Valley run deep.
 Shortly after Vital Ground moved to Montana, we completed the foundation’s first conservation easement—a partnership with legendary Condon-area woodsman Bud Moore that protected his Coyote Forest property as both productive small-scale timberland and critical wildlife habitat.

 “We are listening to the land and striking a sustainable balance in our part of the Upper Swan Valley,” says Bill Moore, Bud’s son and one of the participating landowners along with his wife, Jean.
-With five conservation easements and one fee-title acquisition, Elk Flats marks our largest connectivity initiative and a gold standard for local private-land conservation with landscape-scale benefits.
+With seven conservation easements totaling 516 acres, Elk Flats marks our most collaborative connectivity initiative and a gold standard for locally-driven private land conservation with landscape-scale benefits.

 Both the Missions and Swans provide prime grizzly habitat, but bears must be able to move between the two ranges to ensure long-term gene pool health for the species.
 Many cross the Swan Valley to do so, passing houses and roads and working lands.
 But with conservation efforts like Elk Flats balancing development in the valley, bears, wolverines and other wide-ranging species stand a far better chance at a safe and quiet passage.

 Of course, the work benefits far more than big mammals.
 The Elk Flats neighborhood includes the delicate headwaters of Cold Creek, a Swan River tributary and federally-designated critical habitat for threatened bull trout.
 Our conservation partnerships protect both water quality and quantity, helping a treasured native fish in its fight for recovery.

 Two mountain ranges, a developed valley connecting them, and a need for coexistence between the people and wildlife who call it all home—if you need a clear example of the Vital Ground approach, look no further than the Swan Valley and Elk Flats.